jkirkwood/placemat/README.md

 #### Event 'save'
 Emitted whenever a record is inserted, or updated
 - `ids` - array containing the ids that were saved.
 Will include the id of any inserted rows.
+This will always be an array, even if a non-array id was passed to the emitting function.
 - `data` - data that was saved.
 Getters are applied to this data.
 - `isNew` - set to `true` when emitted during an insert.

 #### Event 'insert'
 Emitted whenever a record is inserted
-- `ids` - array containing the ids that were inserted
+- `ids` - array containing the ids that were inserted.
+This will always be an array, even if a non-array id was passed to the emitting function.
 - `data` - data that was saved.

 #### Event 'update'
 Emitted whenever a record is updated
 - `ids` - array containing the ids that were updated.
+This will always be an array, even if a non-array id was passed to the emitting function.
 - `data` - data that was updated.
 Getters are applied to this data.

 #### Event 'remove'
 Emitted whenever a record is removed
 - `ids` - array containing the ids that were removed.
+This will always be an array, even if a non-array id was passed to the emitting function.

 ### Table Errors